hgamboa/nova-adv-inst/Lab 5 - pyFirmata.md

-# Lab 5 - PyFirmata
+# Lab 5 - Controlling your Arduino from the raspberry pi using Python PyFirmata

+## Pre requirements

-## Setting up your Arduino for Firmata
+### Setting up your Arduino for Firmata

 * Open arduino IDE (using your laptop)
 * Connect Arduino board via USB cable (A-B usb cable) to your laptop